glynnforrest/active-doctrine/README.md

 ## Installation

-Add the following to your composer.json file:
+Add `glynnforrest/active-doctrine` to your composer.json file:

 ```json
 {